DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - An AI system starts without a baseline, monitors traffic and slowly creates its own baseline based on the traffic it observes
         - as it creates the baseline it also looks for anomalies
         - an AI system also relies on feedback from admins to learn if alarms are valid or false positives
+- **Neural networks** attempt to use complex computational techniques to model the behavior of the human mind.
+Through the use of the Delta rule or Learning rule, neural networks are able to learn from experience.
+- **Knowledge banks** are a component of expert systems, which are designed to capture and reapply human knowledge.
+- **Decision support systems** are designed to provide advice to those carrying out standard procedures and are often driven by expert systems.
+- **Expert Systems** uses details about the current situation, and the inference engine uses a combination of logical reasoning and fuzzy logic techniques to draw a conclusion based on past experience.

 [7.8](#7.8) Implement and support patch and vulnerability management (OSG-9 Chpt 16)
 - **Vulnerability Management**: activities necessary to identify, assess, prioritize, and remediate information systems weaknesses